Free Pumpkin Knitting Patterns (3 Sizes)

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.Take a look at these easy pumpkin knitting patterns and make your own this autumn.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.Take a look at these free pumpkin knitting patterns and make your own this autumn.

-They would look great for Halloween or as table decor, party decor or to use as Thanksgiving decor.
+They would look great for Halloween, as table or party decor, or for Thanksgiving.

 There are 3 sizes to make, including small, medium, and large.